datasciencedatathon/COVID-19/README.md

 - You can participate either individually or in teams of 2-4 members.
 - One person cannot participate in more than one team.
-- Each team can only make one submission as a single sharable link.
+- Each team can only make one submission as a single github link.
+All contents of submission should be within the repository.

 ### Judging criteria

-**Best Storytelling/Data-Science Process**
+**Best Data-Science Process/Storytelling**

 | Criteria| Points |
 | :------------- | :------------- |